bwilli08/YetAnotherSoccerDatabase/README.md

 **TODO:** Explain what each library/language is used for.

 ### Data Source
-The backing data source is a Soccer API called (Sports Monks)[https://www.sportmonks.com].
+The backing data source is a Soccer API called [Sports Monks](https://www.sportmonks.com).
 They have country, competition, club, and player information from 1992 onward.
 Their dataset also includes scores from fixtures during that period, but only has in-depth fixture statistics (shots-on-target, passing, etc.) for the past two seasons.
 Because of this difference in available data, I've only retrieved fixture information for the 2016-17 and 2017-18 seasons.

 The ETL process was implemented in Python, and can be viewed under `scripts/sports_monks.py`.